 Whether the relationship is platonic or romantic, remember that some, if not most, of your current relationships are based on your old-script personality.
 These folks have only seen glimpses of the true you.

 So, when you begin to act differently, their script-personality is fighting for its existence and likely cannot tolerate the true you without a backlash.

 Playing to the Rafters

-Your eyes are finally open and you have outgrown that acquaintance.
-You are no longer stuck.
-You are progressing toward destiny.
-You are gaining focus, and becoming acquainted with your newly scripted life.
+Your eyes are finally open, and you have outgrown that acquaintance.
+You are no longer stuck and are progressing toward your destiny.
+You are gaining focus and becoming acquainted with your newly scripted life.

-If truthful trusted others are telling you something you do not want to hear, that might be exactly the message you need to consider.
-It means you have to diligently, and consistently, recheck your new script to see where the old one might have creeped in.
 You can learn the lines, but you only get results by applying what you learn.
-At any time you let this go and get lazy, you will know it because you will recognize old funky thoughts creeping back in from their respective graves.
+Any time you let this go and get lazy, you will know it because you will recognize old funky thoughts creeping back in from their respective graves.